ChrisKeefe/DontPanic/README.md

 ## Development setup

 Don't Panic use client-side and server-side infrastructure, both of which will be managed via this repository.
-Mobile development in Java/Kotlin, using Android Studio.
-Server-side code in Python.
+Mobile development in Java, using Android Studio.
+"Server-side" code built with node.js and Google Cloud Functions.